-(Sanskrit, bhavachakra; Tibetan, srid pa'i 'khor lo / Shri Pa'i Korlho) The world of illusion; the cycle of birth and death.
-Related to the Tenth Arcanum: Retribution.
+(Sans"krit, bhavachakra; Tibetan, srid pa'i 'khor lo / Shri Pa'i Korlho) The world of illusion; the cycle of birth, death, and rebirth.
+Related to Arcanum 10 Retribution.

-That ancient collection of pure souls who maintain the highest and most sacred of sciences: White Magic or White Tantra.
-It is called White due to its purity and cleanliness.
-This “Brotherhood” or “Lodge” includes human beings of the highest order from every race, culture, creed and religion, and of both sexes.
+The ancient collection of pure human beings who uphold and propogate the highest and most sacred of sciences.
+It is called “white” due to its purity and cleanliness (ie. the absence of pride, lust, anger, etc.).
+This “brotherhood” or “lodge” includes men and women of the highest order from every race, culture, creed and religion.

 In Hebrew, Chokmah (the second sephirah of the Tree of Life).
 In Sanskrit, Bodhi (the name of the tree under which the Buddha awakened).

 "The word wisdom is derived from vid, videre (to see) and from dom (judgment).
 Thus, wisdom alludes to that which one can see with the senses of the soul and of the Innermost; to the wise judgments which must be based on the ultra-sensorial perceptions and not simply on dogmatic intellectualism or vain professional sufficiency, which are already in declination and decrepitude." - Samael Aun Weor, Occult Medicine and Practical Magic

 Some terms used in Spanish have a very different implication in English; the Spanish word for witch implies someone who is managing forces of nature for selfish or harmful ends.
 Thus, Samael Aun Weor uses the word to indicate a person who consciously manages forces of nature while motivated by desire, lust, greed, anger, etc. and who by matter of course can awaken their consciousness in the negative way, becoming a demon.